borisdj/borisdj.github.io/_posts/2025-11-01-google-sheets-in-overdrive.md

 <center>QR Link</center>
 ![QR Link](https://quickchart.io/qr?text=https://infopedia.io/google-sheets-in-overdrive/)

-Following text will explain best way to use gSheets, with advance features and process integration.
+Following text will explain some best practice ways to use G-Sheets, with advance features and process integration.
+Focus will be on standardized approach with sql database alike structure, using Third Normal Form (3NF).
+Importance of standardization is emphesized in the Title with words ***Tabelaris Protocollum**, a latin variation which means Table Protocol.
-With emphasis on how to structure it optimally, and efficient method to organise data.
+With emphasis on how to design it optimally, and efficient method to organise and normalise data.
+Normalized data has improved Integrity, reduced Redundancy and is easier for Maintenance.
-It will list many of its capabilities with real-life example of each usage.
+Many of its capabilities will be displayed with real-life example of each usage.

-First when compared with Excel (from Microsoft):
+Firstly, when compared with Excel (from Microsoft) we can shortly list pros and cons.
-*Advantages:
+* Advantages:
---N atively web based so somewhat better in that sense, for remote access from with different device and sharing data for collaborative work
+--Natively web based so somewhat better in that sense
+  Easier remote access from different device and simple sharing data for collaborative work.
-  (Excel now has 365 version that can work in browser and have.
+  (Excel does have 365 version that can work in browser and have similar features but is more suitable for corporate users.
--- Easier and more versatile intergration with other Google services: Docs(text), Gmail(email), Drive(storage)
+--Straightforward  and more versatile intergration with other Google services:
+  (Docs[text], Gmail[email], Drive[storage] - a Big Plus)
 * Disdvantages:
-- Scalability limits for large data - 100 K or more rows
+--Scalability limits for large data
+  (10 million cells limit per sheet, but slow with more then 100 000 rows, 10-20 columns.
-- Privacy issue (partialy fixed with 2FA)
+--Privacy issue - mostly fixed with 2FA (2-Factor-Authentification) login.

-Program
+--Aa